 ii) to foster research collaborations across UEA, health services and the public

-The next UEA Dementia Open Forum is taking place on:
+The next Dementia Open Forum is taking place in April 2020.

-The bi-monthly series of free dementia events at UEA create an exchange of knowledge between researchers, clinicians, the general public, people with dementia and their carers.
+The bi-monthly series of free dementia open fora at UEA create an exchange of knowledge between researchers, clinicians, the general public, people with dementia and their carers.
 Anyone with an interest in dementia research is welcome.

 Researchers from UEA will present their cutting-edge research studies and findings – with a different UEA dementia researcher leading each event.
-There will also be an opportunity for people to find out how to take part in any upcoming studies.
+There will also be an opportunity for people to find out how to take part in any upcoming studies at UEA.
 At the end of each meeting there will be a short 15 minute Q&A and there will be tea and coffee on arrival.
-The events are sponsored by Alzheimer’s Research UK.